 Colonialism and Independence Movements

-Sub-Saharan Africa's history is deeply interconnected with the legacy of colonialism and the subsequent struggle for independence.
-From the late 19th century to the mid-20th century, European colonial powers imposed their rule on the vast and diverse landscapes of Africa, leaving behind a complex legacy that continues to shape the region's boundaries, politics, culture, and socioeconomic realities.
+Sub-Saharan Africa's history is closely tied to the impact of colonialism and the fight for independence that followed.
+From the late 1800s to the mid-1900s, European countries imposed their rule on the vast and diverse landscapes of Africa.
+This left a difficult legacy that continues to shape the region's boundaries, politics, culture, and socioeconomic realities.

 Colonial Conquest and Control

 The Scramble for Africa in the late 19th century saw European powers carve up the continent into colonies, protectorates, and spheres of influence.
-Britain, France, Belgium, Germany, Portugal, and Italy were among the major colonial powers that exploited Africa's resources and labor for their own economic gain.
-The imposition of colonial rule disrupted existing social, political, and economic structures, leading to widespread exploitation, oppression, and resistance.
+Britain, France, Belgium, Germany, Portugal, and Italy were among the major colonial powers that exploited Africa's resources and people for their own economic gain.
+Colonial rule disrupted existing social, political, and economic structures, leading to widespread exploitation, oppression, and resistance.

 Colonial Boundaries and Divisions

-Colonial powers drew arbitrary borders across Africa, disregarding ethnic, linguistic, and cultural realities in the process.
-The Berlin Conference of 1884-1885 formalized the partitioning of Africa among European powers, leading to the creation of artificial nation-states with little regard for indigenous territories or historical boundaries.
+Colonial powers drew arbitrary borders across Africa, disregarding ethnic, linguistic, and cultural realities.
+The Berlin Conference of 1884 formalized the dividing of Africa among European powers.
+This led to the creation of nation-states with little regard for indigenous territories or historical boundaries.
 These colonial borders often divided ethnic groups and kingdoms, sowing the seeds of future conflicts and tensions.

 Resistance and Independence Movements